GunioRobot/bees/README.md

 Todo: Prototype 1.7 code to be ported to jQuery 1.6, then CoffeeScript with jQuery

-Planned jQuery Plugins: Integrate ColorBox and Dynamic-Carousel
+Planned jQuery Plugins: integrate ColorBox and Dynamic-Carousel

 ### Demos and Usage at: [http://beemuse.net](http://beemuse.net)